JonZeolla/rita/Readme.md

 ### Automatic Installation
-**The automatic RITA installer is officially supported on Ubuntu 16.04 LTS**
+**The automatic RITA installer is officially supported on Ubuntu 16.04 LTS** but should work on numerous operating systems.

 Clone the package:
 ```bash